MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/enable-attack-surface-reduction.md

 Enterprise-level management such as Intune or Microsoft Configuration Manager is recommended.
 Enterprise-level management overwrites any conflicting Group Policy or PowerShell settings on startup.

-## Exclude files and folders from ASR rules
+## Exclude files and folders from attack surface reduction rules

 You can exclude files and folders from being evaluated by most attack surface reduction rules.
-This means that even if an ASR rule determines the file or folder contains malicious behavior, it doesn't block the file from running.
+This means that even if an attack surface reduction rule determines the file or folder contains malicious behavior, it doesn't block the file from running.

 > [!IMPORTANT]
-> Excluding files or folders can severely reduce the protection provided by ASR rules.
+> Excluding files or folders can severely reduce the protection provided by attack surface reduction rules.
 Excluded files will be allowed to run, and no report or event will be recorded.
-> If ASR rules are detecting files that you believe shouldn't be detected, you should [use audit mode first to test the rule](attack-surface-reduction-rules-deployment-test.md#step-1-test-asr-rules-using-audit).
+> If attack surface reduction rules are detecting files that you believe shouldn't be detected, you should [use audit mode first to test the rule](attack-surface-reduction-rules-deployment-test.md#step-1-test-asr-rules-using-audit).

 An exclusion is applied only when the excluded application or service starts.
 For example, if you add an exclusion for an update service that is already running, the update service continues to trigger events until the service is stopped and restarted.